Walter Calverley: Adult life

 At the end of April 1600, Walter Calverley reached his 21st birthday and became the head of the family.
-His lands were worth £800 a year but before he could receive this income, he had to sue out his livery and endure primer seisin, by which the Crown took the profits of the first year of his ownership.
+His lands were worth 800 pounds a year but before he could receive this income, he had to sue out his livery and endure primer seisin, by which the Crown took the profits of the first year of his ownership.
 He had seven brothers and seven sisters to provide for, including dowries for his sisters when they married.
 The family were staunch Catholics and so at risk for recusancy.

-On 20 June 1600 his mother-in-law, Lady Anne, wrote to Cecil reporting that she had paid the dowry of £1000 but that she now owed £500.
+On 20 June 1600 his mother-in-law, Lady Anne, wrote to Cecil reporting that she had paid the dowry of £1,000 but that she now owed £500.
 As Walter had been a minor at his marriage, he had been unable to make a jointure.
-Having now come of age, he was about to do so but was arrested for debt and is in the Fleet prison with a burning ague and in danger of his life.
+Having now come of age, he was about to do so but was arrested for debt and is in the Fleet Prison with a burning ague and in danger of his life.
 She asks Cecil for help to arrange for Philippa to take wardship of Walter's younger brother should Walter die.

-In 1601-2 the records of feet of fines show that Walter made several small disposals of Calverley lands, followed by the disposal of the manor of Burley in Wharfedale, 40 messuages, a mill and other lands.
+In 1601–02 the records of feet of fines show that Walter made several small disposals of Calverley lands, followed by the disposal of the manor of Burley in Wharfedale, 40 messuages, a mill and other lands.

 On 22 March 1602 Walter made an indenture conveying the remainder of his lands to three trustees for Philippa: Sir John Brooke (Philippa's brother); Edward Heron (husband of Philippa's sister Anne); and Robert Lacy, and three for Walter: William Middleton; Thomas Wentworth; and Richard Middleton.